AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md

 `{CONNECTION_ID}`: ID of the connector you just created.
 We will refer to this as {CONNECTION_ID} in future steps.

-#### 2.2.3.
-Get Salesforce CRM Selected Object
+#### 3. Select a Salesforce object

-Next select what Salesforce CRM object to ingest.
-You can get the entire list of available objects from the Salesforce CRM connection using the following request.
+Next, select a Salesforce object to ingest.
+You can get the entire list of available objects from the Salesforce connector using the following request.

-#### Request
+##### Request
 GET /connectors/connections/{CONNECTION_ID}/objects

 ```SHELL